elif-guler/methylation-analysis/README.md

-#Analysis of CpG Methylation Differences Between Healthy and Diseased States

-This repository contains the R script developed for analyzing differential methylation between healthy and diseased samples using Illumina DNA methylation array data.

-##Files:
-analysis.R: Main R script performing the full methylation analysis pipeline

-##Project Summary
-DNA methylation analysis to detect CpG sites that show significant differences between healthy and diseased individuals.
-The steps in the pipeline include:

-- Quality control of samples and probes

-- Normalization using preprocessQuantile

-- Filtering based on detection p-values

-- Differential methylation analysis using t-tests

-- Visualization of results (e.g., heatmaps, volcano plots)

-##Tools & Packages:
-R / RStudio

-###Bioconductor packages:

-- minfi

-- gplots

-- qqman

-- IlluminaHumanMethylation450kmanifest

-##Pipeline:

-- Clone the repository

-- Place your raw data

-- Install required R packages and input files

-- Run the analysis

-##Visualizations

-The script generates several plots, which will appear in your R graphics device:

-- Density plots of raw Beta and M values for different groups.

-- 6-panel QC plot comparing raw and normalized data.

-- PCA plots colored by group, sex, and Sentrix ID.

-- Boxplots of raw, uncorrected, and corrected p-values.

-- Volcano plots highlighting significant probes.

-- Manhattan plots showing genomic significance.

-- Heatmaps with hierarchical clustering.
+#  Analysis of CpG Methylation Differences Between Healthy and Diseased States

+This repository contains an R script to analyze differential DNA methylation using Illumina HumanMethylation450k array data, comparing healthy and diseased samples.

+## Files

+- `analysis.R` – Main R script that runs the complete methylation analysis pipeline.

+## Project Overview

+This project aims to identify CpG sites that are differentially methylated between healthy and diseased individuals.
+The steps include:

+- Sample and probe quality control
+- Detection p-value filtering (threshold: 0.05)
+- Quantile normalization (`preprocessQuantile`)
+- Statistical testing using **t-tests**
+- Visualization of differential methylation results

+## Tools & Packages

+Developed in **R** using **Bioconductor** packages:

+- `minfi`
+- `gplots`
+- `qqman`
+- `IlluminaHumanMethylation450kmanifest`

+## How to Run the Analysis

+1. Clone the repository:
+2. Place your raw IDAT files or methylation matrix into the working directory.
+3. Open `analysis.R` in RStudio.
+4. Install missing packages (if any).
+5. Modify file paths and sample group labels as needed.
+6. Run the script to execute the full pipeline.

+## Visualizations Generated

+The script will generate the following plots:

+- Density plots of Beta and M values (raw vs normalized)
+- 6-panel quality control plot
+- PCA plots colored by group, sex, and Sentrix ID
+- Boxplots of p-values (raw, uncorrected, corrected)
+- Volcano plot of significant CpG sites
+- Manhattan plot of genome-wide results
+- Heatmap with hierarchical clustering of top differentially methylated probes